explainers-by-googlers/prompt-api/README.md

 <details>
 <summary>What's up with this pattern?</summary>

 This pattern is a little involved.
 Several alternatives have been considered.
-However, asking around the web standards community it seemed like this one was best, as it allows using standard event handlers and `ProgressEvent`s, and also ensures that once the promise is settled, the assistant object is completely ready to use.
+However, asking around the web standards community it seemed like this one was best, as it allows using standard event handlers and `ProgressEvent`s, and also ensures that once the promise is settled, the session object is completely ready to use.

 It is also nicely future-extensible by adding more events and properties to the `m` object.